Using Peptides for Muscle Growth and Fat Loss: Benefits vs. Risks

 HGH is predominantly a "mobilizing" hormone that liberates fatty acids from adipose tissue for use as energy.
 Hence, HGH is great for fat loss and preserving lean body mass (due to its anti-catabolic actions on skeletal muscle).

 However, growth hormone is not intrinsically an anabolic hormone.
-Instead, it has indirect anabolic actions by signaling the liver to produce more IGF-1, which has potent anabolic actions throughout the body.
-As such, IGF-1 is a peptide of interest for muscle growth.
+Instead, it has indirect anabolic actions by signaling the liver to produce more IGF-1, which has potent anabolic actions—promoting protein synthesis— throughout the body.
+As such, IGF-1 is a peptide of interest to boost muscle growth.

 While some athletes and bodybuilders use recombinant HGH and IGF-1, these peptides are very expensive.
-Much more affordable GHRPs and GHRH analogs are growing in popularity as alternatives to HGH and IGF-1.
+Much more affordable GHRPs and GHRH analogs ("peptide supplements") are growing in popularity as alternatives to HGH and IGF-1.

 History of Peptides that Increase Growth Hormone Levels

-Starting in the 1970s, researchers began focusing on a series of synthetic enkephalin opiate analogs to better understand how growth hormone (GH) works in the body.
-The enkephalins were studied because they are small, naturally occurring peptides of the brain that resemble the structure of opiates which are known to stimulate GH release [2].
-Therefore, scientists posited that these natural opiate peptides were related to an elusive natural growth hormone-releasing hormone (GHRH) that remained uncharacterized at the time.
+Starting in the 1970s, researchers began focusing on a series of synthetic enkephalin opiate analogs to better understand how human growth hormone works in the body.
+The enkephalins were studied because they are small, naturally occurring peptides of the brain that resemble the structure of opiates known to stimulate GH release [2].
+Therefore, scientists posited that these natural opiate peptides were related to an elusive natural growth hormone-releasing hormone (GHRH) that was uncharacterized at the time.

-Noteworthy was that the pentapeptide DTrp2 -- related to the native methionine-enkephalin -- was found to release GH in vitro but with low potency [3].
+Noteworthy was that the pentapeptide DTrp2—related to the native methionine-enkephalin—was found to release growth hormone in vitro but with low potency [3].
 DTrp2 was important for subsequent studies since it had a known amino acid sequence and stimulated the release of GH directly through the pituitary gland.

 Discovery of Growth Hormone-Releasing Hormone led to the Creation of Sermorelin (CJC-1295)